sharoncornelius/idpf-specification/idpf_specification.md

 between two consecutive interrupts.

-IDPF supports up to 3 ITR timers per vector, while the ITR intervals per vector can be programmed in the following ways :
+IDPF supports up to 3 ITR timers per vector, while the ITR intervals per vector can be programmed in the following ways:

-- When vector is initialized, programming is done through the per vector GLINT_ITR [0,1] per vector registers.
+* When vector is initialized, programming is done through the per vector GLINT_ITR [0,1] per vector registers.

 The number of ITR timers per vector can be 2 or 3 as defined by the itr_idx_map Device capability.